 NASA’s Planetary Defense Coordination Office, protecting Earth from cosmic obliteration since 2016 (supposedly)

 Have you ever imagined what it might be like to look up into the sky and see a meteor, careening towards Earth before a raging trail of smoke and fire?
 It would be a moment of historic planetary terror.
 And it could happen, literally, at any moment, any day, and the universe wouldn’t even bat an eyelash.
-No one would miss us – there would be no one left.
+No one would miss us – there would be no one left to.

 Don’t fret, though, people of Earth.